DamienFruleux/ZCU111-Doc/3-Processing-System_programming-method.md

 In this case we are copying 32 bytes from physical address of 0x0E000000 to physical addres of 0x0F000000.
 Note that kernel may allocate memory for other processes in that range and that is the primary reason to write a kernel module which would request_mem_region so no other processes would overlap with the memory range.
-Besides reserving memory ranges the kernel module provides a sanitized way of accessing the hardware from userspace applications via /dev/blah block devices."
+Besides reserving memory ranges the kernel module provides a sanitized way of accessing the hardware from userspace applications via /dev/blah block devices.
 ```

 I would like to add that if you want to make a [continuous transfers](https://github.com/DamienFruleux/ZCU111-Doc/blob/main/1-AXI_DMA.md#use-a-fifo), in order to get rid of the [DMA limit of 67 108 863 bytes](https://github.com/DamienFruleux/ZCU111-Doc/blob/main/1-AXI_DMA.md#maximum-size-of-a-transfert), you must repeat the 4 steps in a loop.